The Matilda Kästel collections

 “A heavy burden, a millstone around her neck .
 The literal hanging of a millstone about the neck is mentioned as a punishment in the New Testament (Matthew 18:6), causing the miscreant to be drowned.”

 Views of Coercion deals with female stereotypes, and the difficulty of living up to today’s ideals and ideas about femininity.
-Since I started working with glass six years ago, I have gone from (in my own eyes) a feminine girl to a butch worker; a change that hasn’t been entirely easy to reconcile with.
+Since I started working with glass, I have gone from (in my own eyes) a feminine girl to a butch worker; a change that hasn’t been entirely easy to reconcile with.

 “A heavy burden, a millstone around her neck .
 The literal hanging of a millstone about the neck is mentioned as a punishment in the New Testament (Matthew 18:6), causing the miscreant to be drowned.”

 Views of Coercion deals with female stereotypes, and the difficulty of living up to today’s ideals and ideas about femininity.
-Since I started working with glass six years ago, I have gone from (in my own eyes) a feminine girl to a butch worker; a change that hasn’t been entirely easy to reconcile with.
+Since I started working with glass, I have gone from (in my own eyes) a feminine girl to a butch worker; a change that hasn’t been entirely easy to reconcile with.